Secret Sharing on Superconcentrator: Consequences

-Let $\scsize_d(m, n)$ denote the size of the smallest depth-$d$ superconcentrator with $m$ inputs and $n$ outputs.
+Let $\scsize_d(m,n)$ denote the minimum size of a depth-$d$ superconcentrator with $m$ inputs and $n$ outputs, where $m$ and $n$ need not be equal ($m$ may be larger or smaller than $n$).

-For secret sharing, we need \emph{unbalanced} superconcentrators, where the number of inputs is the threshold value $t$, and the number of outputs is the number of participants $n$.
+For computing SS schemes, we need unbalanced superconcentrators, where the number of inputs is the threshold value $t$, and the number of outputs is the number of participants $n$.

 From Table \ref{table:sc_bounds}, we know there exists a linear-size $(n, n)$-superconcentrator of depth $O(\alpha(n))$.
-By removing some inputs (and the incident edges), we get $O(n)$-size $(m, n)$-superconcentroator of depth $O(\alpha(n))$, for any $m \le n$.
-Size $O(n)$ is clearly optimal (up to a multiplicative constant), for we need at least $n$ edges incident to $n$ outputs.
-The question is, given $m, n$, can we achieve better depth than $O(\alpha(n))$?
+By removing some inputs (and the incident edges), we obtain an $O(n)$-size $(m, n)$-superconcentrator depth $O(\alpha(n))$, for any $m \le n$.
+Size $O(n)$ is clearly optimal (up to a multiplicative constant), since at least $n$ edges are required to connect the $n$ outputs.
+The question is, given $m, n$, can we achieve a depth smaller than $O(\alpha(n))$ for an $(m,n)$-superconcentrator?